futureversecom/fv-wallet/README.md

 ![Alt text](./screenshots/architecture.svg)

-- The [FVIdentityRegistry](./src/FVIdentityRegistry.sol) is the core contract which is responsible for creating user digital identities/accounts
+- The [FuturePassIdentityRegistry](./src/FuturePassIdentityRegistry.sol) is the core contract which is responsible for creating user digital identities/accounts
   - It is deployed via TransparentUpgradableProxy pattern - to support future upgrades
   - note: We do not use hardhat upgrades lib to deploy the proxy, instead an EOA is simply set as the proxy owner (instead of a contract)
-- The [FVIdentity](./src/FVIdentity.sol) is a modified version of the LSP0/ERC725Account contract, this is the digital identity contract (responsible for on-chain actions/calls)
+- The [FuturePass](./src/FuturePass.sol) is a modified version of the LSP0/ERC725Account contract, this is the digital identity contract (responsible for on-chain actions/calls)
   - This is deployed as a logic contract (implementation which a beacon proxy would point to)
-- The [FVKeyManager](./src/FVKeyManager.sol) is modified version of the LSP6 contract, this is responsible for the permissions logic of the FVIdenttity contract
+- The [FuturePassKeyManager](./src/FuturePassKeyManager.sol) is modified version of the LSP6 contract, this is responsible for the permissions logic of the FVIdenttity contract
-- `UpgradableBeacon` - 2 upgradable beacons are deployed, which point to `FVIdentity` and `FVKeyManager` implementation contracts
+- `UpgradableBeacon` - 2 upgradable beacons are deployed, which point to `FuturePass` and `FuturePassKeyManager` implementation contracts
-  - The beacon proxy pattern is used here (described [here](https://docs.openzeppelin.com/contracts/3.x/api/proxy)), this allows admin to upgrade all user accounts (FVIdentity and FVKeyManager) in case new functionality/fixes are to be introduced.
+  - The beacon proxy pattern is used here (described [here](https://docs.openzeppelin.com/contracts/3.x/api/proxy)), this allows admin to upgrade all user accounts (FuturePass and FuturePassKeyManager) in case new functionality/fixes are to be introduced.
 This is a cost-effective approach to support mass-upgrades on all user accounts (with single TX)
-- The `register(address)` function is used to create new digital identity for an address
+- The `register(address)` function is used to create new future pass for an address
-  - This creates a `BeaconProxy` pointing to the `FVIdentity` upgradable beacon; inheriting logic of the `FVIdentity` contract
+  - This creates a `BeaconProxy` pointing to the `FuturePass` upgradable beacon; inheriting logic of the `FuturePass` contract
-  - This also creates a `BeaconProxy` pointing to the `FVKeyManager` upgradable beacon; inheriting logic of the `FVKeyManager` contract
+  - This also creates a `BeaconProxy` pointing to the `FuturePassKeyManager` upgradable beacon; inheriting logic of the `FuturePassKeyManager` contract
-  - The proxies are setup such that the user's `FVKeyManager` proxy points to the `FVIdentity` (target) and the `FVIdentity` proxy owner is set to be the `FVKeyManager` proxy contract
+  - The proxies are setup such that the user's `FuturePassKeyManager` proxy points to the `FuturePass` (target) and the `FuturePass` proxy owner is set to be the `FuturePassKeyManager` proxy contract
-    - The owner of the `FVKeyManager` proxy is the EOA (address being registered)
+    - The owner of the `FuturePassKeyManager` proxy is the EOA (address being registered)
-      - The `FVKeyManager` proxy contract is the only entrypoint into the `FVIdentity` proxy contract (user's digital identity)
+      - The `FuturePassKeyManager` proxy contract is the only entrypoint into the `FuturePass` proxy contract (user's digital identity)
-  - note: The proxies only hold state of the respective contracts, they are upgradable (upgrading beacon upgrades digital identity contract logic)
+  - note: The proxies only hold state of the respective contracts, they are upgradable (upgrading beacon upgrades `FuturePass` contract logic)

 ### Deployment procedure